Portland Oregon, USA Travel Guide

 May through September offers the finest weather for exploration.

-December to April provides winter sports opportunities.
+From december To april provides winter sports opportunities.

 Enjoy year-round, with spring and fall featuring scenic beauty.

-Most major events take place during summer months.
+Most major events occur during summer months.

 Nationality determines visa type.
 Plan accordingly.